Terre Haute House: Al Capone

 During the old hotel's long existence and the new hotel's early years, the country's rich, famous, and infamous were frequent guests.
 Rumored to be among the infamous to take advantage of the city's finest in hotels was Al Capone.
 With a thriving red light district during those years (though modest compared to the activity which had existed in the 1910s and 1920s), Terre Haute had gambling and prostitution operations that were attractive to visitors like Capone.
-A biography of Benjamin “Scatman” Crothers seems to be the source of the story that Capone stayed in Terre Haute, but this can neither be confirmed nor denied.
+A biography of Benjamin “Scatman” Crothers seems to be the source of the story that Capone stayed in Terre Haute, but this cannot be proven.

-It has also been said that the infamous bank robber John Dillinger stayed at the Terre Haute House, although some dispute this.
+It has also been said that bank robber John Dillinger stayed at the Terre Haute House, although some dispute this.
 Dillinger supposedly had a deal with local police so they would leave him alone, but this, too, cannot be confirmed.